The Department of Internal Medicine consists of four board certified internists and a specialized technical support staff.

 Our internists integrate their care with neurology, oncology, cardiology, surgery, and the critical care unit to function as a team in order to provide the best possible medical and surgical care to all of our patients.

-LEPTOSPIROSIS UPDATE FROM THE MEDICINE TEAM AT
+LEPTOSPIROSIS UPDATE FROM OUR INTERNAL MEDICINE TEAM

 What is leptospirosis?